Skip to Content

 It’s been demonstrated in a number of studies, that caffeine suppresses plant growth.
 Caffeine reduces germination rates in many plants by tying up the nitrogen in the soil.

 This study, in particular, cracks me up.
-The title of the paper should come with a spoiler alert, “Applying spent coffee grounds directly to urban agriculture soils greatly reduces plant growth.”
+The title of the paper tells you all you need to know, “Applying spent coffee grounds directly to urban agriculture soils greatly reduces plant growth.”

 Okay, I’m sure you’re thinking, but I already brewed my coffee, there can’t be that much caffeine left in the spent grounds, right?